sandhyaparna/Data-Science/Deep Learning/Neural Networks.md

 #### RMSProp
 Rprop doesn’t really work when we have very large datasets and need to perform mini-batch weights updates.
 The reason it doesn’t work is that it violates the central idea behind stochastic gradient descent, which is when we have small enough learning rate, it averages the gradients over successive mini-batches.
 Consider the weight, that gets the gradient 0.1 on nine mini-batches, and the gradient of -0.9 on tenths mini-batch.
 What we’d like is to those gradients to roughly cancel each other out, so that the stay approximately the same.
 But it’s not what happens with rprop.
 With rprop, we increment the weight 9 times and decrement only once, so the weight grows much larger.
 The central idea of RMSprop is keep the moving average of the squared gradients for each weight.
 And then we divide the gradient by square root the mean square.
 Which is why it’s called RMSprop(root mean square)
+* AdaGrad decays the learning rate very aggressively (as the denominator grows).
+As a result, after a while, the frequent parameters will start receiving very small updates because of the decayed learning rate.
+To avoid this why not decay the denominator and prevent its rapid growth.

 ### To-Do when model has High Bias
 * Bigger Network - More hidden layers or more hidden units